Geometric Ergodicity of Two--dimensional Hamiltonian systems with a Lennard--Jones--like Repulsive Potential: Reduced system: main results

 Addition of balanced noise and dissipation yields the associated stochastic system of interest.
 Namely, for positive temperature $T$, friction $\gamma$ and noise standard deviation $\sigma=\sqrt{2\gamma T}$, we have

 This Markov process has generator

 and as in the previous section a straightforward calculation shows that $\mu_*(dp\times dq)=\rho_*(q,p)dpdq$ is a stationary measure with

 since $\mathcal{L}^* \rho_*=0$.
-Unlike the stationary measure of the unreduced system, this measure can be normalized and made into a probability measure (since $H$ is no longer translationally invariant) for an appropriate choice of $C$.
+Unlike the stationary measure of the unreduced system, this measure can be normalized and made into a probability measure for an appropriate choice of $C$ (since $H$ is no longer translationally invariant).

 In fact $\rho_*$ is the unique stationary measure of the system.
 To see this first observe that \eqref{sde1} is hypoelliptic and hence any weak solution to $\mathcal{L}^*\mu=0$ must locally have a smooth density with respect to Lebesgue measure.
 Since $ \mu_*$ has an everywhere positive density with respect to Lebesgue measure it must therefore be the only stationary measure, since any stationary measure can be decomposed into its ergodic components all of which must have disjoint support.
-Uniqueness of the stationary measure is also a by-product of the exponential convergence given in Theorem~\ref{MainThm} which is our principal interest here.
+Uniqueness of the stationary measure is also a by-product of the exponential convergence given in Theorem~\ref{MainThm} which is our main interest here.

 To state this convergence result we need a distance between probability measures appropriate for our setting.
-To this end, for any $\beta \geq 0$ we define for $\phi:\H \rightarrow \R$ the weighted supremum-norm
+To this end, for any $c \geq 0$ we define for $\phi:\H \rightarrow \R$ the weighted supremum-norm